immcantation/immcantation/docs/datastandard.rst

     Change-O\: a toolkit for analyzing large-scale B cell immunoglobulin repertoire sequencing data.
     *Bioinformatics 2015; doi\: 10.1093/bioinformatics/btv359*

-Change of the default format in v4.0.0
+Adoption of the AIRR Standard in v4.0.0
 --------------------------------------------------------------------------------------------

 Release 4.0.0 introduces two main changes that can potentially break Immcantation pipelines.